-2.1 Auticles of Amendment and Dectatement of AEC Commo Inc. (incompared by reference to Exhibit 2.2 to the Company's Decistories 3.1 Articles of Amendment and Restatement of AFC Gamma, Inc. (incorporated by reference to Exhibit 3.2 to the Company's Registration Statement on Form S-11, as amended (File No. 333-251762)).
-3.2 Amended and Restated Bylaws of AFC Gamma, Inc. (incorporated by reference to Exhibit 3.4 to the Company's Registration Statement of Form S-11, as amended (File No. 333-251762)).
-10.1 Amended and Restated Management Agreement, dated January 14, 2021, by and between AFC Gamma, Inc. and AFC Management, LLC (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on March 23, 2021).
-10.2 Amendment dated May 7, 2021, to the Secured Revolving Credit Agreement, dated August 18, 2020, by and among AFC Gamma, Inc., as borrower, AFC Finance, LLC, as agent, and AFC Finance, LLC and Gamma Lending Holdco LLC, as lenders.
+3.1 Articles of Amendment and Restatement of AFC Gamma, Inc. (incorporated by reference to Exhibit 3.2 to the Company's Registration Statement on Form S-11, as amended (File No. 333-251762)).
+3.2 Amended and Restated Bylaws of AFC Gamma, Inc. (incorporated by reference to Exhibit 3.4 to the Company's Registration Statement on Form S-11, as amended (File No. 333-251762)).
+10.1 Amendment dated May 7, 2021, to the Secured Revolving Credit Agreement, dated August 18, 2020, by and among AFC Gamma, Inc., as borrower, AFC Finance, LLC, as agent, and AFC Finance, LLC and Gamma Lending Holdco LLC, as lenders (incorporated by reference to Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q filed on May 11, 2021).
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document.
-101.SCH XBRL Taxonomy Extension Schema Document.
-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.LAB XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
-101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
-36
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)